nus-cs2030s/2425-s2/docs/exercises/ex2-task.md

 rm -i Ex1.java
 ```

 to copy all your Java code over and remove the main file for Ex1.
+Stray Java files that are not part of your solution would interfere with the compilation and testing process and should be removed.

 If you are still unfamiliar with Unix commands to navigate the file system and manage files, please review [our Unix guide](https://nus-cs2030s.github.io/2324-s2/unix/essentials.html).